-Best Movies in Theaters
+The Best Movies in Theaters Right Now

 While we’re overwhelmed with what to watch at home with so many streaming services offering so many choices, not to mention the age of Peak TV, the theater can be somewhat forgotten.
 And yet we will always advocate for theaters because they’re unique settings where you can truly become lost in a story, free from distraction and letting a storyteller hold your attention for a couple hours.

-We’ll be updating this article monthly, but right now, we’ve compiled the best movies that are currently in theaters.
-Some of these are almost on their way out while others will be here for a few months, but until these films his Blu-ray, we’ll be recommending that you get out, find them at your local theater, and lose yourself in the magic of the big screen.
+We’ll be updating this article weekly, and we’ve compiled the best movies that are currently in theaters.
+Some of these are almost on their way out while others will be here for a few months, but until these films hit Blu-ray and DVD, we’ll be recommending that you get out, find them at your local theater, and lose yourself in the magic of the big screen.